ArcanaFramework/pydra2app/docs/source/adding_formats.rst

 time-point can still be represented in this space, and just be singleton along the corresponding axis.

-All axes should be included as members of a DataSpace subclass enum with orthogonal binary vector values, e.g.::
+All axes should be included as members of a Axes subclass enum with orthogonal binary vector values, e.g.::

     member = 0b001